OPM/ResInsight/docs/ModelNavigation.md

 Note that changing the navigation mode applies to the currently active view only, and views created after the change.

-These abbrevitations are used in the tables below:
+These abbreviations are used in the tables below:

 |Abbreviation | Meaning |
 |-------------|---------|